ingerjm0/hifi-docs-review/03.create/02.avatars/docs.md

     category: docs
 ---

 When you first use High Fidelity, you will be wearing the default avatar.
 Your avatar is a representation of you in the metaverse.
 You can make your time in High Fidelity unique by creating an avatar of your own.
-All custom avatars must be hosted in the Marketplace or someone in the cloud so that High Fidelity can access it.
+All custom avatars must be hosted somewhere in the cloud so that High Fidelity can access it.

 **In This Section:**